‘I've been friend-zoned’

-Okaaaay so we’ve all been there!
-You’ve put in a massive effort – texting, hanging out at lunch, picking them up to go to that party together – in the hope they’ll wanna take the next step… then you learn that they don’t like you “that way”.
+Okay, we’ve all been there…you’ve put in a massive effort – texting, hanging out at lunch, meeting up to go to that party together – in the hope they’ll want to take the next step.
+Then it turns out they don’t like you ‘in that way’.

-To get your head around this, it’s time to take a step toward, um, being a decent human being.
+So, if you're hung up on this idea of the 'friend-zone' then maybe it's time to take a step toward, um, being a decent human being?
 Sad, but true.
-Because believe it or not (but just believe it), it is possible to be “just” friends.
+Because believe it or not (actually, just believe it), it is possible to be 'just' friends.

-It also gives the impression that friendship is a 'second'.
-But why?
-Sure, sex is good, but aren’t great mates an excellent great part of life?
-And yes, you may feel rejected for a while, you may feel like you'll never stop liking them in that way, you may feel like they just need to be convinced - but give it some time, and hold on to the idea that you are a decent human being', and you'll see...
+And yeah you might feel rejected for a while, you might feel like you'll never stop liking them in that way, you may feel like they just need to be convinced – but give it some time, and hold on to the idea that you are a decent human being, and you'll see...

 YEP, they can befriend you with the sole purpose of being friends.